kg5hqx/Capstone2/README.md

 ![Alt text](/notebooks/M01AB/M01AB-prediction-performance.png)

 ## Next steps
-Additional work that should improve model performance:
+Additional work to improve model performance:
 * **Finetune models.**  R03 and M01AB can benefit from more analysis and model fine-tuning for better prediction performance.
-* **Troubleshoot animation for the neural network models.**  Unfortunately, I encountered errors while trying to do my animation.
-Getting it running will improve my understanding of the train/test window generation.
+* **Troubleshoot animation for the neural network models.**  Running the rolling window dataset animation will improve the interpretability of the model's performance.
-* **Get the XGBoost model to work.**  I tried to do XGBoost.
-However, I encountered errors with my train/test window setup.
+* **Try XGBoost and transformer models.**  We may explore XGBoost and transformer models to see if we can gain better performance for time series forecasting.
-* **Improve the grid search mechanism for the Sarimax model.**  I want to enhance my grid search mechanism to make it easier to find the best Sarimax model parameters.
+* **Improve the grid search mechanism for the Sarimax model.**  We can enhance the grid search mechanism for SARIMAX to make it easier to find the best Sarimax model parameters.
-* **Improve finetuning of my LSTM models.** I would like to better understand how to use the LSTM model effectively for time series analysis.

-This project produced a valuable framework for evaluating time series models.
-With further enhancements, we will be able to utilize this tool to perform real-world analysis and build a performant prediction model for production deployment.
+This project produced a valuable framework for evaluating regression models for time series forecasting.
+With further enhancements, we will be able to utilize this tool to perform real-world analysis and build a performant model for production deployment.

 ## Outline of project